Holly Hunter biography

 In 2013, Holly again joined forces with Jane Campion for the crime drama series Top of the Lake, for which she earned a SAG Award nomination.
 The following year, she appeared in the Emmy-nominated mini-series Bonnie & Clyde before making her return to film in the drama Manglehorn (2015) with Al Pacino and Harmony Korine.

 Her most recent films include the blockbuster Batman v Superman: Dawn of Justice (2016), the drama Strange Weather (2016) and Terrence Malick's ensemble drama Song to Song (2017).
+She also does voice work and provided the voice of Helen in the animated hit movie The Incredibles (2004), reprising the role in the sequel, Incredibles 2 (2018).

 * 1993 Winner of the Best Actress Academy Award for The Piano.